 When the auditor advances the audit checklist from In Progress (mobile or desktop) to Draft Preliminary Report, the preliminary report will be generated.
 The preliminary report will contain the list of NCs raised during the audit and can be shared with the CH during the closing meeting.
 In this status the Auditor can choose to:

-- Download a copy of the draft preliminary report from the audit coversheet and share with CH onsite or through email at the time of the closing meeting or,
+- Download and print (if necessary) a copy of the draft preliminary report from the audit coversheet and share with CH onsite or through email at the time of the closing meeting or,

 - Make final changes to the NC findings in status Draft Preliminary Report before advancing to the next status, which automatically emails the preliminary report to the CH (see below).